meglin234/bystander-effect-model/README.md

 Create an agent-based model simulating the bystander effect as observed in real-life situations to be a visual representation of how the individual reactions of bystanders influence the magnitude of the bystander effect.

+The model uses data from violent incidents captured on CCTV in Copenhagen, Denmark, to show what percentage of bystanders intervene, each intervener’s demographic information, and details about the environment.
+The data is accessed from two CSV files, and users can specify the number of bystanders present.

 <!--Key Patterns: